 The Two Rivers Family Fishing Fair is the largest youth fishing event in Illinois.
-We attracted over 4,000 people including 1,300 children that registered for fishing instruction.
-At Pere Marquette State Park, we hosted the 23rd annual event during the IDNR Free Fishing Days weekend.
-The numbers were down this year due to rain.
-The Urban Fishing Staff and volunteers administered 6 of the 28 fun-fishing events which included: 1) felt/Velcro fish pond, 2) casting, 3) pitch and flip station, 4) knot tying, 5) sport fishing simulator station, and the favorite of many, 6) the bluegill pond, which was stocked with 750 hybrid sunfish and a few channel catfish.
+At Pere Marquette State Park, we hosted the 25th annual event in the week prior to the IDNR Free Fishing Days weekend.
+We attracted over 3,500 persons and had 1,250 children register for fishing instructions.
+Extremely high temperatures resulted in attendance numbers dropping significantly from numbers in previous years.
+The event has always been held at Pere Marquette State Park, but had to be moved due to spring flooding one year.
+The Illinois Director, Army Corps of Engineers Colonel, and Regional Fish and Wildlife Director were all in attendance.
+The year 2017 will be the 26th year of the Fishing Fair and we plan to make it even better.
+The Urban Fishing staff and volunteers managed 6 of the 29 fun-fishing events which included a felt fish pond, one cast, the pitch and flip station, knot tying, the sport fishing simulator station, and the favorite of many, the Bluegill Pond, which was stocked with 600 hybrid sunfish and a few channel catfish.

 Youth who visited at least seven stations to learn fishing skills were qualified to fish for trout and were then eligible to select a prize from the prize tent.
-Special attractions included an appearance by Fred Bird, the mascot of the St. Louis Cardinals Baseball Team, and the wildlife-trained antics of Camo-the-Clown (David Freeman).
-Also, the Fetch and Fish 4,000 gallon aquarium with many species of Illinois fish, attracted many, as did the Cabela's scavenger hunt and fish preparation station.
-The three new stations came back again this year including Audubon Center, Kampsville Archaeological Center and the local fire department.
-Each station provided participants learning experiences.
-The Audubon Center's had a display entitled "Home is Where the Habitat Is".
-Kampsville Archeological Center's display taught kids the ancient ways of fishing, and the local fire department had a smoke house for the kids to go through.
+Special attractions included an appearance by Fred Bird, the mascot of the St. Louis Cardinals baseball team, and the wildlife-trained antics of Camo-the-Clown (David Freeman).
+Also, the 4,000-gallon aquarium Fetch and Fish with many species of Illinois fish, attracted many, as did the Cabela's scavenger hunt and fish preparation station.

-In addition Radio Disney Broadcasting from St. Louis and television reporting helped make this annual event a favorite of many Illinois and St. Louis area families.
+The three new stations came back again this year including: the Audubon center who did a display on home is where the habitat is, the Kampsville Archeological Center taught kids the ancient ways of fishing, and the local fire department had a smoke house for the kids to go through.
+We also had the Bull Radio Broadcasting from St. Louis and television reporting helped make this annual event a favorite of many Illinois and St. Louis area families.
 The best thing about The Two Rivers Family Fishing Fair is that it is a free event and every child will leave with a prize.
 A child can actually catch a trout, have it cleaned at the fish cleaning station, and then take it to the fish preparation station to have the fish cooked.
 This event reaches many urban families.